 Tom Vash has been working in the Human Services field for more than 15 years.
 During this time, he has worked with individuals with mental health issues, intellectual disabilities and autism in many different settings.
 This has included employment, janitorial enclaves, consumer-run businesses, non-traditional day and senior's program,s and residential community homes.
 Tom has held positions in direct care and management throughout his career.

 Tom received his B.S. from the University of Pittsburgh.
 Post-graduation, he continued his education by attending the Cyril Wecht Institute through Duquesne University and received a certification in Forensic Science & Law.

 "A Home of My Own" life coaches are provided to each person based on the individual's needs.
 This can be for a few hours daily, weekly, or monthly.
 The main goal of "A Home of My Own" is for individuals to live as independently as possible with some assistance from life coaches.
 Please click here for "A Home of My Own" Focusing on Community Living Skills.
-"A Home of My Own" life coaches are hired and employed through ACHIEVA.
-ACHIEVA recruits new life coaches as they are needed; however, families can refer their current support staff, family or friends to work with their loved ones.
-If a family is interested in referring their current support staff to ACHIEVA or wants a family or friend to provide supports they can click here and review the job description and complete an application.
-Once an application is completed, the applicant will receive a call from ACHIEVA Human Resources, have an initial telephone interview and then may be asked to come in for a second interview with an "A Home of My Own" manager.
+"A Home of My Own" life coaches are hired and employed through Achieva.
+Achieva recruits new life coaches as they are needed; however, families can refer to their current support staff, family, or friends, to work with their loved ones.
+If a family is interested in referring their current support staff to Achieva or wants a family or friend to provide supports they can click here and review the job description and complete an application.
+Once an application is completed, the applicant will receive a call from Achieva Human Resources, have an initial telephone interview, and they may be asked to come in for a second interview with an "A Home of My Own" manager.
 Once hired, all life coaches go through orientation.
 Please click here for the mandatory orientation and training schedule.